cnsoto/JavaScript-Notes/THIS keyword.md

   Object.defineProperty(O, 'modulus',{get: modulus, enumerable:true, configurable:true})
   console.log(O.phase, O.modulus)// -0.7853981633974483 1.4142135623730951
   /* Note
-    GET and SET are defined as funcstions but they are use as properties.
+    GET and SET are defined as functions but they are use as properties.
   */
 ```
 ----